 Host company/organization: One Acre Fund Rwanda

 Noella’s graduation project, Production of Pleurotus ostreatus (Agaricales: Pleurotaceae) using Agro-industrial Wastes as Substrates, uses agro-industrial organic wastes such as pineapple waste, coffee husks, and coconut waste to grow and cultivate mushrooms.
-“I chose this topic because agro-industries are increasing rapidly but leftover or wastes are not well managed.”
+“I chose this topic because agro-industries are increasing rapidly, but leftovers or wastes are not well managed.”

-Noella did her internship in the East Hamptons, New York on a small farm that produced various vegetables.
-Of her experience, Noella says, “My interest was in horticulture and to see different techniques that are being used.
+Noella completed her internship in the East Hamptons, New York on a small farm that produced various vegetables.
+Noella recalls, “My interest was in horticulture and to see different techniques that are being used.
 I was a leader at an ornamental plant nursery.
 I had a wonderful experience: I made friends, and I learned a lot.”

 Noella is deeply grateful for her time at EARTH and is ready for wherever the coming years may take her.
 To her donors at the Mastercard Foundation, she would like to say, “Thank you for this great life opportunity, for making me grow in a privileged place, and for my degree.
 I promise you that I will pay forward the kindness you all showed me; I am sure somewhere there is someone who will need my help, and when that time comes I will not hesitate.
 God bless you!”

 For more information about the Fellowship Program and about being a Host Partner, please contact us.